smileyan/eopl-clojure/doc/ch6.md

     unquote and unquote-splicing are auxiliary keywords for quasiquote.
     It is a syntax violation to reference these identifiers except in contexts where they are recognized as auxiliary keywords.

+  Section 6.2.
+Generic Equivalence and Type Predicates

+    This section describes the basic Scheme predicates (procedures returning one of the boolean values #t or #f) for determining the type of an object or the equivalence of two objects.
+    The equivalence predicates eq?, eqv?, and equal? are discussed first, followed by the type predicates.

+    procedure: (eq? obj1 obj2)
+    returns: #t if obj1 and obj2 are identical, #f otherwise
+    libraries: (rnrs base), (rnrs)

+    In most Scheme systems, two objects are considered identical if they are represented internally by the same pointer value and distinct (not identical) if they are represented internally by different pointer values, although other criteria, such as time-stamping, are possible.

+    Although the particular rules for object identity vary somewhat from system to system, the following rules always hold.

+      Two objects of different types (booleans, the empty list, pairs, numbers, characters, strings, vectors, symbols, and procedures) are distinct.

+      Two objects of the same type with different contents or values are distinct.

+      The boolean object #t is identical to itself wherever it appears, and #f is identical to itself wherever it appears, but #t and #f are distinct.

+      The empty list () is identical to itself wherever it appears.

+      Two symbols are identical if and only if they have the same name (by string=?).

+      A constant pair, vector, string, or bytevector is identical to itself, as is a pair, vector, string, or bytevector created by an application of cons, vector, string, make-bytevector, etc.
+      Two pairs, vectors, strings, or bytevectors created by different applications of cons, vector, string, make-bytevector, etc., are distinct.
+      One consequence is that cons, for example, may be used to create a unique object distinct from all other objects.

+      Two procedures that may behave differently are distinct.
+A procedure created by an evaluation of a lambda expression is identical to itself.
+      Two procedures created by the same lambda expression at different times, or by similar lambda expressions, may or may not be distinct.

+    eq? cannot be used to compare numbers and characters reliably.
+    Although every inexact number is distinct from every exact number, two exact numbers, two inexact numbers, or two characters with the same value may or may not be identical.

+    Since constant objects are immutable, i.e., programs should not modify them via vector-set!, set-car!, or any other structure mutation operation, all or portions of different quoted constants or self-evaluating literals may be represented internally by the same object.
+    Thus, eq? may return #t when applied to equal parts of different immutable constants.

+    eq? is most often used to compare symbols or to check for pointer equivalence of allocated objects, e.g., pairs, vectors, or record instances.

+    (eq? 'a 3) <graphic> #f
+    (eq? #t 't) <graphic> #f
+    (eq? "abc" 'abc) <graphic> #f
+    (eq? "hi" '(hi)) <graphic> #f
+    (eq? #f '()) <graphic> #f

+    (eq?
+9/2 7/2) <graphic> #f
+    (eq?
+3.4 53344) <graphic> #f
+    (eq?
+3 3.0) <graphic> #f
+    (eq?
+1/3 #i1/3) <graphic> #f

+    (eq?
+9/2 9/2) <graphic> unspecified
+    (eq?
+3.4 (+ 3.0 .4)) <graphic> unspecified
+    (let ([x (* 12345678987654321 2)])
+      (eq? x x)) <graphic> unspecified

+    (eq? #\a #\b) <graphic> #f
+    (eq? #\a #\a) <graphic> unspecified
+    (let ([x (string-ref "hi" 0)])
+      (eq? x x)) <graphic> unspecified

+    (eq? #t #t) <graphic> #t
+    (eq? #f #f) <graphic> #t
+    (eq? #t #f) <graphic> #f
+    (eq? (null? '()) #t) <graphic> #t
+    (eq? (null? '(a)) #f) <graphic> #t